Used Honda Pilot 2003-2008 review

 The 2003-2008 Pilot is a well-built mid-size car-based SUV with a strong V6 engine and good crash-test ratings.
 Honda Pilot offers a versatile comfortable interior with three rows of seats and room for 8 passengers.

 Introduced for 2003, the Pilot was available only in a 4WD configuration.
 The FWD version was added later.
-Inside, the fit and finish is good.
-The dashboard is a little plain, but functional.
+Inside, the dashboard is a bit plain, but functional.
 The instruments and controls are simple and easy to use.
-Visibility is good.
 The center console has numerous storages.
 Second-row passengers have separate controls for the heating and air conditioning.
 With second- and third-row seats folded, the Pilot provides class leading 90.3 cu. ft (2557 liters) of cargo space.
 The third row is a bit tight.
+All-around visibility is excellent.

 Honda Pilot interior.
 Click for larger photo